adigioacchino/preprint-recommender/README.md

 ## How to set up daily recommendations via GitHub Actions

 You can set up daily recommendations using GitHub Actions.
+In this way, the workflow will run automatically every day, and you will receive a report by email with the most relevant preprints based on your seed papers.
 This requires several conditions to be met:

 - You need to have a Google GenAI API key, which you can obtain from free from [Google AI Studio](https://aistudio.google.com/).
 This key comes with 1000 free embedding requests per day, which should be sufficient for processing daily preprints across various categories.
 - You need to have enough GitHub Actions minutes available in your account.
 Free accounts have 2000 minutes per month, which should be sufficient for running the daily workflow.
+- If you want to receive the report by email, you will need to give Github Action enough permissions to send you an email.
+Email reporting is optional but recommended.
+If you don't set it up, the report will be available as log output of the GitHub Actions workflow.

 To set up the GitHub Actions workflow, see the instructions in [`preprint-recommender-runner`](https://github.com/adigioacchino/preprint-recommender-runner).